-This Orange Creamsicle Smoothie taste like the Orange Julius smoothies I used to love growing up!
+This creamy Orange Smoothie tastes like the Orange Julius smoothies I used to love growing up!
 It’s made with whole, real food ingredients, and there’s no added sugar either, which makes it a treat healthy enough for breakfast.

 Do you remember those creamsicle popsicles, or orange sherbet… or Orange Julius smoothies?
 You name it, all those creamy – dreamy orange concoctions from childhood are the best!
 Today I have a simple, 3-ingredient smoothie that’s good enough to keep me away from coffee in the morning – at least for a couple of hours anyways.

-And… speaking of coffee, it’s probably the most intrenched habit that I have no will whatsoever to break!
+And… speaking of coffee, it’s probably the most entrenched habit that I have no will whatsoever to break!
 But even though coffee in the morning is firmly entrenched, I love a good smoothie too.
-In fact there’s over 30 smoothie recipes you can check out in our recipe index!
+In fact, there are over 30 smoothie recipes you can check out in our recipe index!

 This one tastes even better than the Orange Julius smoothies I remember getting from the mall.
 It’s super creamy and just packed with orange flavor.
 Combine that with a touch of vanilla, and it almost feels like drinking a milkshake

 - Oranges – Any orange like Navel or Cara Cara works here as well as tangerines and mandarins as well.
 Just make sure whatever you choose for this smoothie is full of flavor.
-Bland citrus makes for a bland smoothie because there’s only a few ingredients here!
+Bland citrus makes for a bland smoothie because there are only a few ingredients here.